 Some dogs seem to tolerate starvation better than others, as in the example above with “Oscar” doing better than other dogs without food for a long time.

-Age may be a factor with the very young and very old being more vulnerable to the effects of starvation.
+Age may be a factor with very young and very old senior dogs being more vulnerable to the effects of starvation.
 We just don’t have much information on how age affects a dog’s ability to go without food.
 In one paper, death due to starvation was uncommon in dogs younger than six months old.
 (2)

 Starting Body Conditon

 This is a bit obvious, but a dog’s starting body condition influences their ability to go without eating for a long time.
 If a dog starts out at a normal or above normal weight, we’d expect them to be able to go without food longer than a dog who was already lean before starvation.